personium/legacy-docs/en/overview/001_Introduction.md

 We also implement security that is necessary for the formation of an open ecosystem.

 ### Data subject (=PDS owner) can be extended to objects, organizations, etc., not just limited to people
-Data entities can be extended to objects, organizations, etc. in the same way as dealing with passive data subjects. (e.g. family/dog Poch's data store)
+Data subjects can be extended to objects, organizations, etc. in the same way as dealing with passive data subjects. (e.g. family/dog Poch's data store)

 We recommend an integrated model that handles IoM, IoT, and IoE.(Cyber-Physical)